guseducampos/JustNetworking/README.md

 It is a tiny architecture library for simplify the networking layer.
 The main goal of the library is provide a simple abstraction for networking layer, keeping easy to use and test.

-This library does not provide any custom implementation for URLDataTask or use another library for make api calls, you should use your own implementation or use a library such as Alamofire.
+This library does not provide any custom implementation for make api calls, you must use your own implementation or use a library such as Alamofire.

 How to use it?
 ======